mkielo3/iclr-blog2024-primacy-bias/README.md

 Code is derived from [CleanRL](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/dqn.py), so if you aren't specifically interested in primacy bias on Frozen Lake I would go there.

 The main differences are:
-- Removed the StableBaselines dependency but implementing our own simple replay buffer
+- Removed the StableBaselines dependency by implementing our own simple replay buffer
 - Removed Tyro dependency, accepting this is a research notebook
 - Removed environment parallelization with Gym and instead parallelize with Dask only when necessary